YouGov is a free survey site, where you can get paid to share your opinions.

 - Rarely sends surveys you do not qualify for.

 - Not as many surveys as some other survey sites.

-YouGov is in my opinion definitely a survey site that is worth joining.
-It does however depends on the reward options in the country you live in, as they are different from country to country.
+YouGov is, in my opinion, definitely a survey site that is worth joining.
+It does, however, depend on the reward options in the country you live in, as they are different from country to country.

-It has a good amount of available surveys, but as it is solely a survey site, it does not have many daily opportunities as some other survey sites have.
-So if you are interested in earning daily, you should also join other survey sites in addition to YouGov.
+It has a good amount of available surveys, but if you are interested in earning daily, you should also join other survey sites in addition to YouGov.
 But as YouGov is easy to use and have pretty well paid surveys, it is definitely a site I recommend to join and a site that can earn you some nice extra cash or rewards.